anthonyharrison/sbomdiff/README.md

 5. If there are multiple instances of a package included in the SBOM, only the first instance will be processed.

-6. In CycloneDX format, if the _licenses_ section is not present for a component but the _evidence_ section is, the licence contained within the _evidence_ section shall be used.
+6. In CycloneDX format, if the _licenses_ section is not present for a component but the _evidence_ section is, the license contained within the _evidence_ section shall be used.

 7. If a license cannot be detected, the tool uses 'NOT FOUND' as the license to be used in the difference comparison.